takeshixx/advent-calendar-2018/README.md

 * TLS
     * algorithms that are not widely supported/used, maybe PSK cipher suites.
 * TLS-SRP
-* TLSv1.3
-    * any special cipher suites?
-    * which clients are supported?
 * TLS with client cert
     * requires to be signed by Christmas Inc. CA
     * required different types of certs?